aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 ## Testing your code

-For comprehensive guidance on how to test your code effectively, please refer to the documentation specific to the [REST API documentation](../api_gateway/#testing-your-code).
+For detailed instructions on testing your code, consult the [REST API documentation](../api_gateway/#testing-your-code).
-The referenced documentation will provide you with best practices, testing techniques, and examples on how to write tests for your API code.
+This guide offers best practices, testing methods, and examples for writing API tests.